Skip to main content Skip to footer site map

 • HE360 Special Topics in Literature (Fall and Spring)

-• HE371 Topics in African American Studies
+• HE371 African American Literature

-• HE372 Topics in Asian American Studies
+• HE372 Asian American Literature

-• HE375 Topics in Native American Studies
+• HE375 Native American Literature

 400-level Capstones

-Cs students to pursue an intensive study of a restricted literary subject with English department faculty members specializing in that area.
+Capstone students pursue an intensive study of a restricted literary subject with English department faculty members specializing in that area.
 Emphasis in each course will be upon extensive and intensive reading in a limited body of material, techniques of research, and development of independent critical judgment.
 As capstones for the English major, each of these courses has a significant writing component.

 • HE461 Studies in a Literary Period